Recent AMC changes

 How has its importance changed?

 I should probably write a longer essay about this, but in a nutshell: The ACT/SAT can easily distinguish between a mediocre student and a good one.
 But they can’t distinguish between good and great.
-Instead, these tests inadvertently distinguish between hard-working and very-hard-working, with little focus on talent beyond a certain moderately high level.
+Instead, these tests inadvertently distinguish between hard-working and very hard working, with little focus on talent beyond a certain moderately high level.

 Talent—i.e. potential future success—is what’s most important to colleges, but the ACT/SAT isn’t giving colleges the insight they need into this dimension.
 (This underlies some of the recent shifts in the testing industry.)
 That task is increasingly falling to other sources, and the AMC is quickly becoming one of the main ones.